 Make a sales pitch for something you're interested in

-The second type of questions you can expect to encounter during your JP Morgan interviews are business acumen questions.
+The second type of questions you can expect to encounter during your JP Morgan interviews are business sense questions.

-These questions cover a few different areas, but generally, these questions will be focused on assessing your industry knowledge, business sense, and critical thinking skills.
+These questions cover a few different areas, but generally, these questions will be focused on assessing your industry knowledge and critical thinking skills.

-Example business acumen questions asked at JP Morgan
+Example business sense questions asked at JP Morgan

 What makes JP Morgan different from other banks and the financial industry as a whole?